infrahq/infra/docs/reference/cli-reference.md

 ### Options

 ```
-  -i, --identity string   The name of a identity to list access keys for
+      --user string   The name of a user to list access keys for
 ```

 ### Options inherited from parent commands